NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 #### Configure and Install

-Follow the [IPOPT installation instructions here](../../Applications/ipopt.md#installation) to finish the installation of HSL solvers on Eagle.
+Follow the [IPOPT installation instructions here](../../Applications/ipopt.md#installation) to finish the installation of HSL solvers on the HPC.

 ### MacOS